 serve as the focal point for the resolution of any issues not adequately covered by these procedures;

 act as intermediary for SCID requests from organizations not affiliated with a CCSDS Agency by assigning an existing AR to handle the request.

+handle any necessary updates to the official lists of CCSDS Agencies and to the Agency Head’s of Delegation

+NOTE – The official list of CCSDS Agencies may be viewed at reference [7].
+The official list of CCSDS Agency Head’s of Delegation may be viewed at reference [8].
+The Secretariat is also responsible for synchronizing these official registries with those maintained in the SANA.

 CCSDS Agency Head of Delegation Responsibilities